Zacks Investment Research Downgrades Dynex Capital (NYSE:DX) to Hold

-Zacks Investment Research lowered shares of Dynex Capital (NYSE:DX) from a buy rating to a hold rating in a research report report published on Monday, Zacks.com reports.
+Dynex Capital (NYSE:DX) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a report released on Tuesday, Zacks.com reports.

 According to Zacks, “Dynex Capital, Inc. and its Subsidiaries and Affiliates, is a mortgage and consumer finance company which uses its loan production operations to create investments for its portfolio.
 Currently, the Company’s primary production operations include the origination of mortgage loans secured by multi-family properties and the origination of loans secured by manufactured homes.
 The Company has recently expanded its production activities to include commercial real estate loans and may expand into other financial products in the future. “

-The firm also recently announced a monthly dividend, which was paid on Wednesday, December 1st.
-Investors of record on Monday, November 22nd were issued a dividend of $0.13 per share.
-The ex-dividend date was Friday, November 19th.
-This represents a $1.56 annualized dividend and a dividend yield of 9.48%.
-Dynex Capital’s payout ratio is 33.05%.

-Hedge funds have recently modified their holdings of the company.
-FMR LLC lifted its holdings in shares of Dynex Capital by 234.4% in the 1st quarter.
-FMR LLC now owns 4,726,214 shares of the real estate investment trust’s stock worth $28,782,000 after purchasing an additional 3,313,061 shares during the last quarter.
-BlackRock Inc. increased its holdings in Dynex Capital by 11.8% in the third quarter.
-BlackRock Inc. now owns 3,225,967 shares of the real estate investment trust’s stock worth $55,744,000 after buying an additional 341,472 shares during the last quarter.
-Vanguard Group Inc. raised its position in Dynex Capital by 4.2% during the second quarter.
-Vanguard Group Inc. now owns 1,509,887 shares of the real estate investment trust’s stock valued at $28,174,000 after acquiring an additional 61,514 shares in the last quarter.
-Goldman Sachs Group Inc. raised its position in Dynex Capital by 39.2% during the third quarter.
-Goldman Sachs Group Inc. now owns 614,944 shares of the real estate investment trust’s stock valued at $10,626,000 after acquiring an additional 173,299 shares in the last quarter.
-Finally, Geode Capital Management LLC raised its position in shares of Dynex Capital by 11.2% in the third quarter.
-Geode Capital Management LLC now owns 557,343 shares of the real estate investment trust’s stock valued at $9,630,000 after purchasing an additional 56,060 shares during the period.
-43.39% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors have recently added to or reduced their stakes in the company.
+Qube Research & Technologies Ltd grew its holdings in shares of Dynex Capital by 318.1% in the second quarter.
+Qube Research & Technologies Ltd now owns 53,657 shares of the real estate investment trust’s stock valued at $1,001,000 after purchasing an additional 40,825 shares in the last quarter.
+JPMorgan Chase & Co. boosted its stake in Dynex Capital by 54.5% during the second quarter.
+JPMorgan Chase & Co. now owns 159,280 shares of the real estate investment trust’s stock worth $2,972,000 after buying an additional 56,164 shares during the period.
+Schonfeld Strategic Advisors LLC purchased a new stake in shares of Dynex Capital during the second quarter valued at $246,000.
+Citigroup Inc. boosted its stake in shares of Dynex Capital by 1,155.3% during the second quarter.
+Citigroup Inc. now owns 55,108 shares of the real estate investment trust’s stock valued at $1,028,000 after purchasing an additional 50,718 shares during the period.
+Finally, California State Teachers Retirement System boosted its stake in shares of Dynex Capital by 9.1% during the second quarter.
+California State Teachers Retirement System now owns 41,906 shares of the real estate investment trust’s stock valued at $782,000 after purchasing an additional 3,481 shares during the period.
+Hedge funds and other institutional investors own 43.39% of the company’s stock.

 About Dynex Capital